mmcgraw74/Tektronix-4051-4052-4054-Program-Files/GeneralUtilities_Tape1_No27/README.md

 I have used an online HEX to binary converter to create the binary file versions
 *******************************
 Note:
-My tapedump program prints a Carriage Return after a tape header block.
+My tapedump program prints a Carriage Return after the last block of a SECRET program.
 Otherwise it does not add a CR.

 Binary and SECRET files are terminated with a CR